mdda/mdda.github.io/_posts/AI/2014-09-16-noise-contrastive-estimation.md

   * The issues addressed in building trees (eg: how to reasonably divide up the samples at the node between left and right children) were those common in the tree recursive methods community - and it seemed like a less-than-in-depth treatment of an area that is actively researched

+  * Generous attribution of other people's ideas, and a clear exposition of the reasoning behind each choice at each decision point